Ashmyany: Polish–Lithuanian Commonwealth

-19th century

 The Church of the Assumption of the Blessed Virgin Mary into Heaven was also rebuilt in bricks in 1812; however, the church decayed over the 19th century.
 During the French invasion of Russia, the Grande Armée took over Ašmena in 1812, and during several battles, the town partially burnt down.

 November Uprising (1830-1831)

 During the November Uprising, it was liberated by the town's citizens, led by a local priest, Jasiński, and Colonel Count Karol Dominik Przeździecki.
 However, in April 1831, in the face of a Russian offensive, the fighters were forced to withdraw to the Naliboki forest.
 After a minor skirmish with Stelnicki's rearguard, the Russian punitive expeditionary force of some 1,500 officers and soldiers proceeded to burn the town and massacre the civilian population, including some 500 women, children and elderly, who sought refuge in the Dominican Catholic Church.
 Even the local priest was murdered.
 Nothing is known of the fate of Ashmyany's Jews.
 In the Uprising of 1831, the Imperial Russian Army razed the town and massacred 150 locals in one of the town's churches.